COVID-19 pandemic in Japan: Support measures

 On 12 February 2020, Abe announced that the government would secure 500 billion yen for emergency lending and loan guarantees to small and medium enterprises affected by the COVID-19 outbreak.
 He also declared that his Cabinet would set aside 15.3 billion yen from contingency funds to facilitate the donation of isolated virus samples to relevant research institutions across the globe.

-On 1 March 2020, Abe evoked the Act on Emergency Measures for Stabilizing Living Conditions of the Public to regulate the sale and distribution of facial masks in Hokkaido.
+On 1 March 2020, Abe evoked the Act on Emergency Measures for Stabilising Living Conditions of the Public to regulate the sale and distribution of facial masks in Hokkaido.
 Under this policy, the Japanese government instructed manufacturers to sell facial masks directly to the government, which would then deliver them to residents.

-On 5 March 2020, the Japanese government announced that it is organizing an emergency package by using a 270 billion yen ($2.5 billion) reserve fund for the current fiscal year through March to contain the virus and minimize its impact on the economy.
+On 5 March 2020, the Japanese government announced that it is organising an emergency package by using a 270 billion yen ($2.5 billion) reserve fund for the current fiscal year through March to contain the virus and minimise its impact on the economy.

 Three Cs (3つの密, Mittsu no Mitsu), also written Three C's or 3密 (San Mitsu), is a slogan originated by the Japanese government in 2020 in combating the COVID-19 pandemic.
 The Three Cs were announced by the office of the Prime Minister of Japan on Twitter on 17 March 2020.
 This followed work by the Ministry of Health, Labour and Welfare on how to prevent superspreader events and other clusters (クラスター), including the 25 February 2020 establishment of a Cluster Countermeasures Group within the ministry.
 The slogan warns people to avoid three factors that contribute to clusters of infection: Closed spaces (密閉) with poor ventilation; Crowded places (密集) with many people nearby; and Close-contact settings (密接) such as close-range conversations.
 On 16 July 2020, the WHO posted a recommendation to "Avoid the Three Cs", in terms very similar to those used in English by the Japanese government.